Treasurer – Walter Gerstle

 Walter Gerstle is Professor Emeritus of civil engineering at the University of New Mexico with an emphasis in structural engineering and structural mechanics.
 Gerstle has been active in researching the computational modeling of fracture of composite structures.
 He is a licensed professional engineer.
 He has worked for many years as a structural consultant, and has spent summers and sabbaticals performing research at NASA, Sandia National Laboratories, Lawrence Livermore National Laboratory, National Institute of Standards and Technology, and Oak Ridge National Laboratories.
 He is the Engineer of Record on many UniRAC, Inc. and Array Technologies, Inc. facilities and products and has provided engineering expertise for both companies in the early development of their now successful business models for the solar energy sector.
 Gerstle is past president of the New Mexico Section of ASCE, past president of NMSPE, and he is currently Secretary of the NM Board of Licensure for Professional Engineers and Professional Surveyors.

-Secretary – Troy McGee
+Board Member – Troy McGee

 Troy is a 5th-generation New Mexican with a computer science and information technology background.
 Troy is interested in all solutions that benefit New Mexico households, jobs, and the economy through our difficult transition away from fossil fuels.
 Troy has worked with several rooftop photovoltaic solar installers in the region and recently has been working on New Mexico’s Community Solar program.
 Troy is a liaison between NMSEA and the Renewable Energy Industries Association of New Mexico (REIA-NM).
 His dream is to see each high school in New Mexico have an energy storage or agrivoltaic project built by students.
 This way, all students can witness firsthand the practical applications of renewable energy generation and storage and lead more students to renewable energy career paths.

-Board Member – Greg Crabtree
+Vice President – Greg Crabtree

 Greg has an associate’s degree in electronics, (1986), and worked 12 years in the TV broadcast world, and in avionics, in Richmond VA, and Washington DC.
 He also worked 8 years as a high school teacher, teaching video production.